davidmjadams/simpleshapes/content/_index.md

 # Hi, I'm David

+I build software products and the teams behind them.

-Chief Product Officer & Co-Founder @ <a href="https://www.poncho.care/">Poncho</a>.
-I'm a product leader and sometime software engineer & designer.
+I'm currently Chief Product Officer & Co-Founder @ <a href="https://www.ponchopay.com/">PonchoPay</a>, where we’ve built a fintech platform that processes tens of millions in childcare payments each year.

-I have built up a deep experience building and leading user centered products over the past 15 years.
-My experience covers startups to enterprise, I’ve taken products from day zero to successful growth and worked with world leading companies.
+Over 20 years, I’ve taken products from day zero to successful growth and worked with world-leading companies.
 I have a particular expertise in zero-to-one products and startups.

-I combine <a href="https://jtbd.info/">jobs to be done</a> and <a href="https://en.wikipedia.org/wiki/Lean_software_development">lean software delivery</a> to <a href="https://amplitude.com/north-star">follow a north star metric</a> &#x1F31F;.
-Building products that are useful, ethical and beautiful.
+This site is where I share lessons and observations along the way, while building real systems — from early-stage startups to scaling production platforms — including product strategy, software engineering, and the practical application of AI and agents.